-Table 12 summarises the impact of the Flour Mill scheme in isolation on other centres in the locality based on the assumed turnover of \$15m as indentified previously.
-This has been examined by preparing a bespoke gravity model.
+Table 12 summarises the impact of the Flour Mill scheme in isolation on other centres in the locality based on the assumed turnover of \$12.2m as identified previously.
+Hill PDA used a bespoke gravity model to measure the impacts on existing centres.
 The gravity model was designed on the premise that the level of redirected expenditure from a centre is directly proportional to the turnover of that centre and indirectly proportional to the distance squared from the subject site.
 The impact of the development is considered at 2018, the earliest time at which the scheme will be developed and trading.